 , turn left onto Sandy Creek Trail

 which follows Sandy Creek.
 There is a bit of a wicked climb at the beginning of Sandy Creek with roots in all the wrong places, but with a little power and finesse, you can clean it.
 After that, it's pretty smooth sailing along (and hopefully not in!) the creek.
-Continue to follow the creek along Brownlee Trail
+Shortly after you turn onto Sandy Creek Trail

 Brownlee wraps back on itself and you end up at another multi-trail intersection.
 Turn right onto Leftover

 and then right again at the next big, confusing intersection onto Long Branch